|

 folks with a variety of traditional Celtic tunes from the 1700, 1800, and 1900's.

-While we are not a military pipe band (but have many ex-military members), the tunes we play and our formal uniforms allow
+band (but have many ex-military members), the tunes we play and our formal uniforms allow us to provide the respect and ceremony

-us to provide the respect and ceremony required for such functions.
-Similarly, because we are civilians, our informal "uniform"
+required for such functions.
+Similarly, because we are civilians, our informal "uniform" and repertoire also allows us to

-and repertoire also allows us to thorougly entertain and excite our pub-going audiences.
-We believe that our audiences have
+thorougly entertain and excite our pub-going audiences.
+We believe that our audiences have fun when we are having fun.

 Our History